Liudas97/Final-Project/README.md

 This is the main project file where all analysis were made.
 All visuals are controlled by functions, which helps to separate all graphs in the code.

 Steps:

+1. Unified all INDEXES data by formating Dates and selected 'Close' price columns

+2. Calculations for each index:

+3. Visualisation of calculations:

+## Conclusion